DarkDetonator/Stock_Market_Recommendation/README.markdown

 ---

 ## 📧 Contact
-For questions or issues, please open an issue on the [GitHub Issues page](https://github.com/your-username/stock-prediction-app/issues) or contact the repository owner at `your-email@example.com`.
+For questions or issues, please open an issue on the [https://github.com/DarkDetonator/Stock_Market_Recommendation/issues) or contact the repository owner at `JosephJaison629@gmail.com`.

 ---